 Here you can see your traffic breakdown across all channels.

-So by clicking on the overview, you will see a pie chart of how your traffic sources are distributed
+By clicking on the overview, you will see a pie chart of how your traffic sources are distributed.

 Here’s what it means